Skip to main content

 Seiko 5 SNZF17J2 Sea Urchin

-I wanted a Seiko 5 SNZF29 as it's a better size, but they are hard to find and only one I saw was asking $400, ridiculous for a basic Seiko 5.
-Instead, I picked up the bigger SNZF17J2 and it's not too bad.
-The dial is a glossy black with applied indices that have decent lume.
-Lugs fit 22mm straps and it looks good on a dark brown leather band.
+I initially wanted a Seiko 5 SNZF29 because its a better size, but finding one has proven challenging.
+The only listing I saw was asking for $400, which feels ridiculous for a basic Seiko 5.
+Instead, I picked up the larger SNZF17J2, and it’s not too bad.
+The glossy black dial features applied indices with decent lume, and it fits 22mm straps beautifully, especially on a dark brown leather band.

 Update 7/21

-I'm liking this watch more and more.
-It looks fantastic and on it's stock rubber strap it's quite comfortable.
-And for what it cost me I am not worried about it, a perfect beater.
-I want to keep this for a while.
+I’m liking this watch more and more each day.
+It looks fantastic, and on its stock rubber strap, it’s quite comfortable.
+For the price I paid, I’m not overly worried about wear and tear, making it an ideal beater.
+I want to keep this one for a while!

 Comments